BVLC/caffe/README.md

 ### Introduction

 SSD is an unified framework for object detection with a single network.
 You can use the code to train/evaluate a network for object detection task.
-For more details, please refer to our [arXiv paper](http://arxiv.org/abs/1512.02325).
+For more details, please refer to our [arXiv paper](http://arxiv.org/abs/1512.02325) and our [slide](http://www.cs.unc.edu/~wliu/papers/ssd_eccv2016_slide.pdf).

 <p align="center">
 <img src="http://www.cs.unc.edu/~wliu/papers/ssd.png" alt="SSD Framework" width="600px">